mmolnar01/shop-up/README.md

 # ShopUp
-Repository for the ShopApp Spring Project
+Repository for the ShopUp Spring Project